semanticdata/selva/README.md

 # Selva - Zola Blog

-This is a simple blog made with Zola.
+This is a simple blog made with Zola, focusing on clean design and readability.

 ## Features